Hello, from us to you

 Jo hosts the popular gundog podcast, Hold the Line.

-Jo is an accredited assessor and instructor for The Gundog Club; an Accredited Professional Canine Behaviour Consultant (PCBC-A); a Full Member of the Association of Pet Dog Trainers; an Animal Behaviour and Training Council Registered Animal Training Instructor; a Certified BAT Instructor - Knowledge and Skills Assessed (CBATI-KSA); and a KC Good Citizen Examiner (A1/Gold).
+She is an accredited assessor and instructor for The Gundog Club; an Accredited Professional Canine Behaviour Consultant (PCBC-A); a Full Member of the Association of Pet Dog Trainers; an Animal Behaviour and Training Council Registered Animal Training Instructor; a Certified BAT Instructor - Knowledge and Skills Assessed (CBATI-KSA); and a KC Good Citizen Examiner (A1/Gold).
 She is also an Avidog Associate breeder.

 Everything we do with our dogs, is rooted in science and the latest research.

-Competitions were originally devised to assess dogs which were, first and foremost, working dogs: The priority, for us, is working the dogs in the roles they are bred to fulfil - and maintaining those working instincts.
+Competitions were originally devised to assess dogs which were, first and foremost, working dogs.
+The priority, for us, is working the dogs in the roles they are bred to fulfil and maintaining those working instincts.

 Adam shoots and is a super cook, so no game goes to waste.
 We fill the freezer each winter and really appreciate knowing where our food has come from and that it has lived ‘free’ rather than being intensively farmed.